zhuorantan/teslausb/doc/SetupRSync.md

 export RSYNC_SERVER=192.168.1.254
 export RSYNC_PATH=/mnt/PIHDD/TeslaCam/
 ```

+Additional options for rsync over ssh can be configured using `~/.ssh/config` such as port number.
+To see all available options visit [the man page](https://linux.die.net/man/5/ssh_config).

 Stay in the `sudo -i` session return to the section "Set up the USB storage functionality" in the [main instructions](../README.md).